Johnny Haynes: Post-playing career

 On retiring from playing in 1970 he was already an active bookmaker.
 He sold his chain of bookmakers to The Tote in 1976.
 In 1985 he moved to Edinburgh, the city of his partner Avril.
 Haynes first met Avril in the 1960s when she travelled down to London to buy stock for boutiques she ran in Edinburgh.
 On moving to Edinburgh he ran a laundry business with Avril, played golf and watched local club, Heart of Midlothian.
 In 2004 he and Avril married in a private ceremony at Dalkeith registry office.

 Death

 On 17 October 2005, his 71st birthday, Haynes was driving his car, with Avril as passenger, on Edinburgh's Dalry Road when he suffered a brain haemorrhage, instantaneously effectively rendering him brain-dead.
 The vehicle veered across the road and crashed into a van.
 After being kept on a ventilator for some 30 hours, the ventilator was turned off on the evening of 18 October 2005.
 The funeral at Mortonhall Crematorium was attended by ex-players Bobby Charlton, George Cohen, Sven-Göran Eriksson, Dave Mackay, Alan Mullery, Jimmy Murray and Bobby Robson, and also George Foulkes.
 Avril was unable to attend due to injuries from the car accident.
-Haynes was survived by Avril and his stepchildren Mark and Sara.
+Haynes was survived by Avril and his two stepchildren.